 Intersection lectures can be used to earn Continuing Education Units for clergy and laity.
 By completing a three-step CEU Lecture Program, individuals can earn 0.5 (half) Continuing Education Units for each lecture and associated activity.
 This three-step process is as follows:

-- Watch the video taped presentation online or attend future faculty lecture in person
+- Watch the recorded presentation online

 - Complete an assigned reading